codelab-fun/codelab/README.md

 - When there is more than one answer to a question, the number of correct answers is shown
 - Utilizes clean import paths via path aliasing
 - Supports internationalization
-- App is being finalized to convert to NgRx